-- Tampering, or Attempting to Tamper, to alter the integrity and validity of Samples collected during Doping Control. - Including, but not limited to: - Sample substitution and/or adulteration, e.g. addition of proteases to Sample. - Intravenous infusions and/or injections of more than a total of 100 mL per 12-hour period except for those legitimately received in the course of hospital treatments, surgical procedures or clinical diagnostic investigations.
+Tampering, or Attempting to Tamper, to alter the integrity and validity of Samples collected during Doping Control.

+- Sample substitution and/or adulteration, e.g. addition of proteases to Sample. - Intravenous infusions and/or injections of more than a total of 100 mL per 12-hour period except for those legitimately received in the course of hospital treatments, surgical procedures or clinical diagnostic investigations.